Chris Kiffin

 Chris Kiffin (born January 19, 1982) is an American football coach.
-He served as an assistant coach for the Houston Texans, Cleveland Browns, San Francisco 49ers and Tampa Bay Buccaneers.
+He is currently the co-defensive coordinator and linebackers coach for LSU.
+He served as an assistant coach for the Houston Texans, Cleveland Browns, San Francisco 49ers, and Tampa Bay Buccaneers.
 He also coached at Florida Atlantic, Ole Miss, Arkansas State, USC, Nebraska, and Idaho.

 Coaching career

 Idaho

 In 2005, Kiffin started his coaching career at Idaho as a coaching assistant.
 In 2006, Kiffin was hired by the Tampa Bay Buccaneers as an offseason quality control intern under head coach Jon Gruden.

 Nebraska

 In 2008, Kiffin was hired as a defensive quality control coach at Nebraska.

 USC

 In 2010, Kiffin was hired as a defensive assistant at USC.

 Arkansas State

 In 2011, Kiffin was hired as a defensive line coach at Arkansas State.

 Ole Miss

 In 2012, Kiffin was hired as a defensive line coach at Ole Miss.
 He left in 2017 to join his brother.

 Florida Atlantic

 In 2017, Kiffin was hired by his brother, Lane, at Florida Atlantic as a defensive coordinator in 2016.
+After a 1-3 start, FAU won its final 10 games, allowing 24 or fewer points in each of its final six games.

+Kiffin's defense included junior linebacker Azeez Al-Shaair and defensive backs Jalen Young and Shelton Lewis, both of whom were chosen First Team All-Conference USA.